paulrbts/blog/_posts/os/2017-02-20-secure-ssh-keys.md

 * a local config file to create a shortcut to the server
 * a config file on the server to limit access to authorized keys only

+The presumption here is using a macOS local client and either a macOS or a FreeBSD remote server.

 ##### Local machine
-On your local machine, your daily driver -- the one from which you want to access remote machines -- fire up Terminal or iTerm2 (we're staying here for the rest of the guide) and check whether you have keys generated already:
+On your local machine, your daily driver -- the one from which you want to access remote machines -- fire up your terminal (we're staying here for the rest of the guide) and check whether you have keys generated already:

 ```zsh
 ls ~/.ssh